Jewellery: Greece

 Jewellery in Greece was hardly worn and was mostly used for public appearances or on special occasions.
 It was frequently given as a gift and was predominantly worn by women to show their wealth, social status, and beauty.
-The jewellery was often supposed to give the wearer protection from the "Evil Eye" or endowed the owner with supernatural powers, while others had a religious symbolism.
+The jewellery was often supposed to give the wearer protection from the "evil eye" or endowed the owner with supernatural powers, while others had a religious symbolism.
 Older pieces of jewellery that have been found were dedicated to the Gods.

 They worked two styles of pieces: cast pieces and pieces hammered out of sheet metal.
 Fewer pieces of cast jewellery have been recovered.
 It was made by casting the metal onto two stone or clay moulds.
-The two halves were then joined together, and wax, followed by molten metal, was placed in the centre.
+The two-halves were then joined, and wax, followed by molten metal, was placed in the centre.
 This technique had been practised since the late Bronze Age.
 The more common form of jewellery was the hammered sheet type.
 Sheets of metal would be hammered to thickness and then soldered together.
 The inside of the two sheets would be filled with wax or another liquid to preserve the metal work.
 Different techniques, such as using a stamp or engraving, were then used to create motifs on the jewellery.
 Jewels may then be added to hollows or glass poured into special cavities on the surface.

 The Greeks took much of their designs from outer origins, such as Asia, when Alexander the Great conquered part of it.
 In earlier designs, other European influences can also be detected.
 When Roman rule came to Greece, no change in jewellery designs was detected.
 However, by 27 BC, Greek designs were heavily influenced by the Roman culture.
 That is not to say that indigenous design did not thrive.
 Numerous polychrome butterfly pendants on silver foxtail chains, dating from the 1st century, have been found near Olbia, with only one example ever found anywhere else.

 Etruscan

 Gorgons, pomegranates, acorns, lotus flowers and palms were a clear indicator of Greek influence in Etruscan jewellery.
 The modelling of heads, which was a typical practice from the Greek severe period, was a technique that spread throughout the Etruscan territory.
-An even clearer evidence of new influences is the shape introduced in the Orientalizing era: The Bullae.
-A pear shaped vessel used to hold perfume.
+An even clearer evidence of new influences is the shape introduced in the Orientalising era: The Bullae.
+A pear-shaped vessel used to hold perfume.
 Its surface was usually decorated with repoussé and engraved symbolic figures.

 Much of the jewellery found was not worn by Etruscans, but were made to accompany them in the after world.
 Most, if not all, techniques of Etruscan goldsmiths were not invented by them as they are dated to the third millennium BC.